Phyrik/evolution-simulator-3/README.md

 If an Individual has 0 or less energy, it dies.

 When an Individual is born, it starts with 2 energy.

+## Food

+Food is the sole source of energy for Individuals.

+Food has a nutrition value, which defaults to 2.

+Food can be eaten when it is within an Individual's eating distance.